xiaoli-dong/bioinfo_notebook/systemadmin/build_clusters_with_slurm.md

+# How to setup a HPC cluster using slurm
+Last updated:  January 28, 2025

-# Hardware optimization for the slurmctld master server
+## Hardware optimization for the slurmctld master server
 [SchedMD](https://www.schedmd.com/) recommends that the slurmctld server should have only a few, but very fast CPU cores, in order to ensure the best responsiveness.
 The file system for /var/spool/slurmctld/ should be mounted on the fastest possible disks (SSD or NVMe if possible).
-# Create global user accounts
+## Create global user accounts
 There must be a uniform user and group name space (including UIDs and GIDs) across the cluster.
 Slurm and MUNGE require consistent UID and GID across all servers and nodes in the cluster, including the slurm and munge user and **make sure that these same users are created identically on all nodes**.
 This must be done prior to installing RPMs (which would create random UID/GID pairs if these users don’t exist).

 It is very important to avoid UID and GID below 1000, as defined in the standard configuration file /etc/login.defs by the parameters UID_MIN, UID_MAX, GID_MIN, GID_MAX, see also https://en.wikipedia.org/wiki/User_identifier.